 Missed the interest meeting?
-Check out the info here !
+View the presentation here !

 The seminar will be held in Hong Kong, a special administrative region (SAR) of the People’s Republic of China (PRC).
 This location was selected because many US enterprises have expanded to China due to the strong growth in the Chinese economy.
 As a one-time British colony, English is still widely spoken in Hong Kong, making navigation and communication easier than in the PRC.
 Economically, Hong Kong is one of the great trading cities of the world and is the doorway to Guangdong Province, one of the largest manufacturing regions in the PRC.
 Hong Kong has the third-largest maritime shipping port in the world, has the largest air cargo port; and is ranked as world’s top financial center by the World Economic Forum (WEF 2011).

 You will be housed in shared accommodations at The Salisbury Hotel – YMCA of Hong Kong, located downtown, on the Kowloon Peninsula, within a short walking distance of a metro station, the Clock Tower, the Walk of Stars, and many other famous attractions & services.

 You are responsible for travel to and from Hong Kong, where the program begins and ends.
 Transportation during the program (including all site visits and between housing and classrooms) is included in the program fee.

 Course : INBU 4151: International Operations (equivalent to MGMT 4150)

 Credits : 3 upper-division credit hours

 Approved for : This course fulfills a core equivalent for the Global Experience requirement of the Global Business Certificate.
 This course counts towards Operations Management major requirements.
 This course has also been approved for Engineering students as a General Technical Elective for College of Engineering.